Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 Later, rulers of Travancore supported the temple’s development.
 They contributed to rituals, maintenance, and festivals.

-Consequently, the Ambalapuzha Temple history expanded its influence, and it became a major pilgrimage destination.
+Consequently, the Ambalapuzha Temple's history expanded its influence, and it became a major pilgrimage destination.

 Cultural and Religious Significance